mihalskiy/node-react-saga-auth/README.md

-This is the code for the 'React, Redux, and Redux Saga With Symfony 3' series at CodeReviewVideos.com:
+This is the code for the 'React, Redux, and Redux Saga With node' series at CodeReviewVideos.com:

 https://codereviewvideos.com/course/react-redux-and-redux-saga-with-symfony-3